 Delete a location measurement by clicking the corresponding delete icon in the location list.

 Use this tool to find distance information between two locations.
 A distance measurement is made of one or more contiguous segments (a polyline) that is defined by left-clicking on vertices of a polyline.
-After selecting at least two points, right click to complete the polyline.
+After selecting at least two points, right click the mouse or click the Complete button above the image to complete the polyline.

 - Distance number - used to group one or more segments that comprise the measurement

 - Segment number - individual segment within a polyline

 - From/to location numbers - reference to the labeled locations along the polyline; numbers match entries in the location table

 - Distance between locations, in meters

 - Compass bearing from the first to second location in the segment in site frame, in degrees